ChristerNilsson/foo/026-Anna/README.md

 * Try to kill all balls with as few clicks as possible
 * One click can kill more than one ball!
+* The balls are sorted to make smaller balls more visible